+'''

+oommf/app/mmdisp/scripts/local/avf2ps.config

+'''

+arrow,length Full length of arrow, from tail to tip.
+All of the arrow dimensions, including this one, are measured relative to the sample cell size.
+The default value for arrow,length is 0.9, which being less than 1.0 ensures that arrows in neighboring cells don't overlap.

+arrow, width Width of the arrow shaft.

+arrow, tipwidth Width of the arrow at its tip

+arrow, headwidth Width of the arrowhead at its widest point.

+arrow,headilength Distance from the tip of the arrow back to the point where the arrowhead detaches from the shaft.

+arrow,headolength Distance along the shaft from the tip of the arrow back to the widest point of the arrowhead.

-- arrow,outlinewidth Width of a colored outline around each arrow; this can improve visibility of an arrow when it is overlayed against a background with color similar to that of the arrow.
+arrow,outlinewidth Width of a colored outline around each arrow; this can improve visibility of an arrow when it is overlayed against a background with color similar to that of the arrow.
 Default value is zero, meaning no outline.
+Reasonable non-zero values are generally some fraction of the the arrow shaft width.

-A value of 1 produces an outline with a recommended width, and other positive values are scaled relative to this. - arrow,outlinecolor If arrow,outlinewidth is positive, then this is the color of the arrow outline. - misc, boundarypos Placement of the bounding polygon, either back or front, i.e., either behind or in front of the rendered arrows and pixel elements. - misc,matwidth Specifies the width, in pixels, of a mat (frame) around the outer edge of the image.
-The mat is drawn in front of all other objects.
-To disable, set matwidth to 0. - misc, matcolor Color of the mat. - misc,width, misc,height Maximum width and height of the output bitmap, in pixels.
-If misc,crop is enabled, then one or both of these dimensions may be shortened.
+arrow,outlinecolor If arrow,outlinewidth is positive, then this is the color of the arrow outline.

+misc, boundarypos Placement of the bounding polygon, either back or front, i.e., either behind or in front of the rendered arrows and pixel elements.

+misc,matwidth Specifies the width, in pixels, of a mat (frame) around the outer edge of the image.
+The mat is drawn inwards from the margin, in front of all other objects.
+To disable, set matwidth to 0.

+misc,matcolor Color of the mat.

+misc,width, misc,height Maximum width and height of the output, in pixels.
+One or both of these dimensions may be shortened if misc,croptomargin is enabled.

-misc,crop If disabled (0), then any leftover space in the bitmap (of dimensions misc,width by misc,height) after packing the image are filled with the background color.
-If enabled (1), then the bitmap is cropped to just include the image (with the margin specified by misc,margin).
-NOTE: Some movie formats require that bitmap dimensions be multiples of 8 or 16.
-For such purposes, you should disable misc,crop and specify appropriate dimensions directly with misc,width and misc,height.
+misc,croptomargin If disabled (0), then any leftover space in the output (of dimensions misc,width by misc,height) after packing the image are filled with the background color.
+If enabled (1), then the output is cropped at the margins specified by misc,margin.
+NOTES: If the arrow or pixel glyphs are oversized (size bigger than 1), then they may extend beyond the margin.
+In this case the glyphs will be clipped by misc,croptomargin.
+If this is not desired, then either increase the margin size to compensate, or else disable misc,croptomargin and use third party tools such as epstool, or epstopdf + pdfcrop to obtain tight cropping.